paulkr/The-Third-Element/README.md

 Note
 ----

-Pygame is not well supported on mac, so the fighting is glitchy and the sound is disabled.
+Pygame is not well supported on mac, so when using a mac, the fighting is glitchy and the sound is disabled.

 www.PaulKr.com